The best Prime Day deals under $25

 Prime Day starts Monday, July 15, but plenty of deals are available right now.
-Below I've rounded up some top picks in the under-$25 category -- familiar items like the 3rd-gen Echo Dot ($24.99), but also some unexpected, even surprising deals, including ones from stores other than Amazon.
-(Look no further than the $15 Anker portable speaker.)
+Below I've rounded up some top picks in the under-$25 category -- familiar items like the 3rd-gen Echo Dot ($22), but a few surprises as well.
 Before you dive in, make sure to get acquainted with our eight ways to score the best deals during Prime Day 2019.

-First, the familiar: Here's a smattering of early Prime Day deals that rolled out earlier this week and are available immediately:
+And in case you missed them, here's a smattering of early Prime Day deals (all under $25, natch) that rolled out earlier this week and are still available:

 - 4 months of Amazon Music Unlimited for 99 cents